Unboundedness of zero-cycles on higher dimensional Fano manifolds: Introduction

+As $N'<N$ and $Z_{N'}$ is effective, we conclude to a contradiction by comparing the generic ranks on both sides.

+The restriction to dimensions $3$ and $4$ in Theorem \ref{theovrai} comes from the last argument.
+When computing the generic rank of these forms, we meet some difficulties in nonzero characteristic, due to the fact that the computation of the generic rank of the trace of an algebraic form does not work in the same way in nonzero characteristic.
+However it works for degree $2$ forms in any characteristic, which we use in dimensjon $3$.
+For degree $3$ forms in characteristic $2$, we have to use the tensor rank instead (see Lemma \ref{letraceinsep}), and this solves the dimension 4 case.

-{\it I thank Laurent Manivel and Joseph Landsberg for answering my questions on the rank of alternate forms and Jean-Louis Colliot-Th\'{e}l\`{e}ne for very useful explanations concerning de Pezzo surfaces and careful reading.
-I also thank Burt Totaro for his remarks and suggestions.}
+{\it I thank Laurent Manivel and Joseph Landsberg for answering my questions on the rank of alternate forms and Jean-Louis Colliot-Th\'{e}l\`{e}ne for useful explanations concerning del Pezzo surfaces.
+I also thank Burt Totaro for his careful reading and suggestions, and the referees for their work which greatly improved the exposition.}